Daveber/health-tracker-rest/README.md

 Openshift Hosting:
-To host on openshift you need: openshift url & openshift token in the "secrets and variables" section in settings.
+To host on openshift you need:

+1. openshift url & openshift token in the "secrets and variables" section in settings.
 <img width="968" height="130" alt="image" src="https://github.com/user-attachments/assets/0d524f66-6773-4fdb-a0cf-9e63cdc92fcd" />
 These can be found by logging into openshift and in the top right corner clicking "show login command" both the url and token should be displayed.

+2. Database tables corresponding to the files located in (ie/setu/domain/db/) These tables are going to required to correctly store data.

 File and function Descriptions:

+(controllers folder)
 Activity Controller:
 Manages all HTTP endpoints related to user activties, handles JSON parsing, validations and response formatting.
 1. getAllActivities- Retrieves all activitie